 (5L) This is the seventh semester class of a series of classes mandated for electrical apprentices.
-This series of classes is designed to complement the on-the-job-training received by electrical apprentices.
+This series of classes is designed to complement the on-the-jobtraining received by electrical apprentices.
 This course is designed to provide the 4th year electrical apprentice with the necessary skills and knowledge to ensure safe and efficient work practices on the job.
 The National Electrical Code and journeyman type questions will be covered along with individual review topics.
 Prerequisites: Recommended status as a fourth year Electrical Apprentice with an electrical contractor, and registered with the State of Wyoming Electrical Board of the Department of Fire Prevention and Electrical Safety, as an apprentice electrician.

-ELAP 1580 - Union Electrical Apprentice VIII (6CR) (6L) Casper College partners with the Wyoming Electrical Joint Apprenticeship and Training Committee (WJATC) to provide extensive training designed to complement on-the-job training received by electrical apprentices.
+ELAP 1580 - Union Electrical Apprentice VIII (6CR)

+(6L) Casper College partners with the Wyoming Electrical Joint Apprenticeship and Training Committee (WJATC) to provide extensive training designed to complement on-the-job training received by electrical apprentices.
 Classes meet several times a year for a week at a time over the 4-year apprenticeship program duration.
 The combination of course work and training prepare an apprentice electrician to take the journeyman electrician exam administered by the State of Wyoming Department of Fire and Electrical Safety.
 Course ELAP 1580 is a third year course scheduled for completion during the spring semester.
 This course is designed to provide the beginning electrical apprentice the necessary skills and knowledge to ensure safe and efficient work practices on the job.
 Topics of study include: safety, introductions to the National Electrical Code, basic electrical theory and wiring methods.
 This course will also cover motors level I, which includes all aspects of motors and motor control.
-Prerequisites: Acceptance into the WJATC apprenticeship program, successful completion of ELAP 1570, recommended status as a third-year Electrical Apprentice with a WJATC approved contractor and registered with the State of Wyoming Electrical Board of the Department of Fire and Prevention and Electrical Safety as an apprentice electrician.
+Prerequisites: Acceptance into the WJATC apprenticeship program, successful completion of ELAP 1570, recommended status as a third-year Electrical Apprentice with a WJATC approved contractor and registered with the State of Wyoming Electrical Board of the Department of Fire and Prevention and Electrical Safety as an apprentice ensure safe and efficient work practices on the job.
+The National Electrical Code and journeyman type questions will be covered along with individual review topics.
+Prerequisites: Recommended status as a fourth year Electrical Apprentice with an electrical contractor, and registered with the State of Wyoming Electrical Board of the Department of Fire Prevention and Electrical Safety, as an apprentice electrician.